Abandoned vehicles

 - vehicles illegally parked

-- suspected stolen vehicles or dangerously or recklessly parked vehicles - please contact Humberside Police on 101
+- suspected stolen vehicles or dangerously or recklessly parked vehicles.
+Contact Humberside Police on 101

 - obstruction or parking disputes